XenitAB/xenitab.github.io/docs/services/xks/operator-guide.md

-Install azad-proxy plugin: kubectl krew install azad-proxy Login with azure cli (a valid session with azure cli is always required): az login Discover the clusters: kubectl azad-proxy discover Connect to the cluster you want to use: kubectl azad-proxy generate --cluster-name dev-cluster --proxy-url https://dev.example.com --resource https://dev.example.com
+Install azad-proxy plugin: kubectl krew install azad-proxy Login with azure cli (a valid session with azure cli is always required): az login Discover the clusters: kubectl azad-proxy discover

+There are two ways to connect to the cluster using azad.

+Ether use the menu feature:
+`kubectl azad-proxy menu`

+Or connect by using the generate command:
+`kubectl azad-proxy generate --cluster-name dev-cluster --proxy-url https://dev.example.com --resource https://dev.example.com`

 ### AAD groups